Blog

 Studies like the one with the judges seem to indicate that decision-making has a real effect on performance.
 Similarly, a study in Healthy Psychology found that healthcare workers made less efficient decisions the longer they went without a break.

 What’s the science behind decision fatigue?
 The hypothesis behind these studies is that after eating, your brain slowly runs out of glucose.
-A brain that runs low on sugar then starts to discount the future and engage in more short-term thinking, which leads to a diminished ability to make decisions.
+A brain that runs low on sugar then starts to discount the future and engage in more short-term thinking, which leads to a lessened ability to make decisions.

 More recent studies, however, have cast doubt on the idea that making decisions takes up more mental energy than other tasks.
 Studies by psychologist Carol Dweck have shown that decision fatigue is tied not to a physical inevitability, but rather cultural belief.
 The idea is that if you view the exertion of willpower as wearisome, then you will experience decision fatigue.
 Some studies show that it is mostly Western cultures that view decision-making as tiring, and are therefore more affected by decision fatigue.